 How About a Peanut Butter and Banana Oatmeal Smoothie?

 - Consider using ground flax seeds instead of (or along with) chia seeds.
-Ground flax seed was my first choice but it's impossible to find in Japan.
+Ground flax seed was my first choice, but it's impossible to find them in Japan.
 Also, remember to always use ground flax seeds, whether you grind them yourself or buy them already ground.
 Regular flax seeds cannot be digested so grind them up for optimum health!

 - Go easy on the spices, especially if you use a lot of them at lunch and dinner.